Best practices for building flows

 Effective use of the API endpoint

 The Workflows API endpoint allows an external client to invoke a flow over HTTP.
 This is a powerful feature because it expands flows beyond those started by the built-in connector library.
-However, these flows require attention to ensure they successfully complete.
+However, these flows require attention to ensure that they complete successfully.
 See Invoke an API endpoint flow.

 API endpoint timeouts